-The IJB receives a recurrent allocation from both partners for each financial year and a further indicative allocation for the following 2 years (see charts on pages 57 and 58 below).
+The IJB receives a recurrent allocation from both partners for each financial year and a further indicative allocation for the following 2 years (see table below).

 The IJB's budget is agreed in line with legislation.
 Aligned services and resources are identified across four broad categories: